litanli/mlflow-deco/README.md

 MLflow is an experiment tracking, model registry and serving tool under the Apache License 2.0 https://mlflow.org/docs/latest/what-is-mlflow.html.
-While other MLOps tools like Weights & Biases offer more features, MLflow is free for commerical use.
+While other MLOps tools like Weights & Biases offer more features, MLflow is free for commercial use.

 # Definitions
 Backend store - the location where MLflow logs params, metrics and tags of a run.<br>